evilsocket/opensnitch/wiki/Why-OpenSnitch-does-not-intercept-application-XXX.md

 If you look close enough, you'll see that it's reporting the PID which opened the socket (pid=12704).
 And this is reported very fast, as soon as it happens.

 Thus, we can go directly to `/proc/<PID>`, without having to iterate over all the `/proc` entries.

+Unfortunately auditd doesn't report the source port of a connection, thus we can't compare a connection from NFQUEUE against an event from auditd.

 #### FTrace (kprobes)
 Another method we can use is ftrace: